What you see

 Where it happens

-- Bootloader locates the Windows Boot Manager and BCD.
+- The bootloader finds Windows Boot Manager and the BCD.

-- Winlogon takes over and user sessions start.
+- Winlogon takes over and the user session starts.

 - Official Windows installation USB for Startup Repair and Command Prompt.